-“Neighbourhood pride is built on the contributions of those who lived here in the past and those who live here now,” said area Councillor Harvey Smith.
+“Neighbourhood pride is built on the contributions of those who lived here in the past and those who live here now,” said then area Councillor Harvey Smith.
 “This new plaza ensures that the sacrifice paid by these brave soldiers and other Canadian military will live forever.”

 Designed by local landscape architect David Wagner, the Valour Road Commemorative Plaza features tyndall stone monuments in the shape of the VC, thematic signage in the VC colours of crimson, gold and black, and complementary decorative concrete work and plantings.
 The plaza is adjacent to and integrated into the design of a re-developed transit loop at Valour and Sargent.